Cornell-Tech-Urban-Tech-Hub/BIDscope/src/content/projects/fifth-avenue-brooklyn.md

 There is a range of improvements we can make to 5th Avenue that will allow it to become a proactive area for flood mitigation.
 Expanding rain gardens, bioswales, and permeable surfaces to absorb excess rainwater naturally can aid in green stormwater management.
 As shown in Transformation Visualization, we used Streetmix to show some examples of improvements (discussed further).
 Installing strategic water catchment areas to prevent overflow into vulnerable streets via retention basins and flood barriers can further contribite to flood prevention.
 Lastly, using sensors and real-time monitoring to optimize water flow and prevent backups via smart drainaige systems can assure that sewers do not go beyong their capacity.

-To fund improvements, we suggest reallocating a portion of the Gowanus Canal Superfund investment toward upstream flood prevention — especially on 5th Avenue — because keeping water from reaching 4th Avenue now will reduce future remediation costs downstream.
-We also see potential in local revenue tools — like shoreline protection districts, targeted taxes, or partnerships with the insurance industry — where insurers could invest in risk reduction that directly benefits their bottom line.
+To fund improvements, we suggest reallocating a portion of the Gowanus Canal Superfund investment toward upstream flood prevention, especially on 5th Avenue because keeping water from reaching 4th Avenue now will reduce future remediation costs downstream.
+We also see potential in local revenue tools, like shoreline protection districts, targeted taxes, or partnerships with the insurance industry where insurers could invest in risk reduction that directly benefits their bottom line.
 We suggest a public-private partnership model.
-Local businesses — whose storefronts and operations are directly affected by flooding — could co-fund the project, while federal Superfund dollars would match private contributions.
+Local businesses, whose storefronts and operations are directly affected by flooding could co-fund the project, while federal Superfund dollars would match private contributions.

 And lastly, transforming community outreach by partnering with more public schools to install rain gardens, launching a “Resilient Open Streets” model where public funding supports community-led maintenance, and adding educational signage will help residents understand and contribute to flood mitigation efforts.